marcelotduarte/cx_Freeze/doc/src/script.rst

 .. option:: --base-name=NAME

-    the filename of the base executable; if a name is given without an absolute path, the subdirectory bases (rooted in the directory in which the freezer is found) will be searched for a file matching the name
+    the name of the base executable; the pre-defined values are:
+    "console" (default), "gui" and "service"; a user-defined base is accepted if it is given with an absolute path name

 .. option:: --target-name=NAME

-    the name of the target executable; the default value is the name of the script; the extension is optional (automatically added on Windows); support for names with version; if specified a pathname, raise an error
+    the name of the target executable; the default value is the name of the script; it is recommended NOT to use an extension (automatically added on Windows); target-name with version is supported; if specified a path, raise an error

 .. option:: --icon=ICON